Diary entries

 Rachmaninoff's role: Solo Pianist

-Notes: The Russian National Museum of Music (formerly known as the Glinka Museum) has details of a ‘Literature and Musical Evening, Beneficiary Concert’ on this date.
+Notes: The Russian National Museum of Music (formerly known as the Glinka State Central Museum of Musical Culture) holds details of a ‘Literature and Musical Evening, Beneficiary Concert’ on this date.
+The concert is confirmed by Val'kova (vol. 1, p.
+130), who also notes performances by Brandukov and Grzhimali.

 April 17 1893 (Julian calendar)